proto-studio/protovalidate/README.md

 - Type checking at compile time.
 - Declarative rule syntax.
 - Works on deeply nested objects and slices/arrays.
-- Supports automatic correction and normalization of data.
 - Easy to extend with custom validation rules.
 - Easy to support additional data types.
 - Structured error responses make it easy to format, display, and correct errors.
 - Support for Internationalization (i18n) for error messages.
-- Able to convert unstructured data (such as Json) to structured typed data.
+- Able to take unstructured input (such as Json) and output structured data.

 Common use cases: